Out-of-equilibrium phase transitions induced by Floquet resonances in a periodically quench-driven XY spin chain: Influence on the dynamics

-Provided $\mathcal{O}$ can be decomposed in momentum subsectors \footnote{Even though there exist operators that do couple different momenta, here we only consider those which are separable in momentum subsectors, like spin correlation functions.
-These operators are sufficient to unveil the richness of the present model.}, in the thermodynamic limit the decaying part of the observable can generally be written as \beeq{ \mathcal{O}^{(\text{decay})}(n T)=\frac{N}{2\pi}\int_0^\pi dk \left[e^{-2in \epsilon_T(k)T } f(k)+\text{h.c.}\right], } where $f(k)$ is observable-dependent and proportional to the product of the overlaps between the Floquet states and the initial ground state.
-In all explored cases, the resulting decay is algebraic and, moreover, can be exactly derived by applying the stationary phase approximation to Eq. \eqref{eq:sij} \cite{Note1}.
-Here, it can already be appreciated that the general decay will be determined by the stationary points of $\epsilon_T(k)$.
-In the non-local regimes there are extrema in the quasi-energy $\epsilon_T(k)$ corresponding to resonant states, determining the dominant contribution to the decay as $n^{-1/2}$.
-In the local regimes, however, two situations are possible: for $h_{av}\geq J(1-\gamma^2)$, the only extrema are at $k=0$ and $\pi$, for which $f(k)$ vanishes{, independently} of the initial state \cite{Note1}.
-Consequently, the leading order term decays as $n^{-3/2}$.
-On the other hand, for $h_{av}<J(1-\gamma^2)$ there is an extremum already present in the spectrum of the time-averaged Hamiltonian, which leads again to a $n^{-1/2}$ decay.
-Alternatively, different exponents can be found in particular scenarios as, for instance, when the second derivative of the quasi-energy vanishes at the stationary point, resulting in a decay of $n^{-3/4}${ (see, for example, the green dots in Fig. \ref{fig3})}.
-This analysis shows that in the non-local regimes, the system generally exhibits the slowest decaying exponent.
+This shows that in the non-local regimes, the system generally exhibits the slowest decaying exponent.
 Furthermore, it exhibits persistent oscillations, the frequency of which corresponds to the quasi-energy difference between the resonant states in the avoided crossings.
 These can be interpreted as Rabi oscillations where the resonant states repeatedly emit and reabsorb energy to/from the driving.
 This change of behaviour as we transition between local to non- local regions can also be connected to crossovers between area-law to volume-law scaling in the entanglement entropy of the steady state, which was similarly shown to be reflected in dynamical phase transitions \cite{sen_entanglement_2016}.